 With pregnancy, discomfort comes with the territory.
-Your body is changing, so a sore back or trouble getting comfortable is part for the course.
-But while you're piling up pillows to help you sleep at night, you might notice another source of pregnancy discomfort: your teeth.
-Sensitive teeth during pregnancy can happen to expecting mothers and knowing that other pregnant women suffer from the same symptoms might be somewhat comforting.
+Your body is changing, so a sore back or trouble getting comfortable is par for the course.
+But while you're piling up pillows to help you sleep at night, you might notice another source of pregnancy discomfort: Your teeth.
+Sensitive teeth during pregnancy can happen to expecting mothers, and knowing that other pregnant women suffer from the same symptoms might be somewhat comforting.

 Nonetheless, here's what may be causing your sore teeth and gums, and how to deal with the pain safely:

 Each of the hormonal changes happening in your body are equally the biggest culprits in tooth and gum pain during pregnancy.
 From increased blood flow to hyperactive hormones, pregnancy takes its toll.
 The most common causes of sensitive teeth during pregnancy include:

 - Hormones.
 According to the American Pregnancy Association (APA), pregnancy hormones can actually affect the way your body responds to bacteria, which can lead to periodontal infection and – you guessed it – sore teeth and gums.

 - Increased blood flow.
 Your body is working overtime to support both you and your little one, which results in increased blood flow in the body.
 This increased blood flow can create sensitive, swollen gums that are tender to the touch.
 Hot and cold foods can therefore trigger that sensitivity, even if you've never experienced it before.